typelead/eta/docs/source/getting-started.rst

 \*\* ``[owner]`` should be the owner of the  repository and ``[repo]`` should
      be the name of the Bintray repository.

-By default, ``epm`` tries to resolve your dependencies against the above repositories.
+By default, ``epm`` tries to resolve your dependencies against ``central``.
 So, you don't need to specify a repository unless required.

 .. note::